EvaSeidlmayer/orcid-for-wikidata/README.md

  [Q59191594](https://www.wikidata.org/wiki/Q59191594)  "Executive functions, visuoconstructive ability and memory in institutionalized elderly"

-**Of 2 742 008 publications identified with PMID and DOI from ORCID_2019_activites_2.tar.gz we retrieved 1 560 items in Wikidata.
-Of 2 785 993 identified publications from ORCID_2019_activites_1.tar.gz we we found 751 Wikidata-items.** The relatively small quantity of items detached could also be related to the poor performance of the public API for large query volumns.
+Of 2 785 993 identified publications **from ORCID_2019_activites_1.tar.gz we we found 751 Wikidata-items.** Of 2 742 008 publications identified with PMID and DOI **from ORCID_2019_activites_2.tar.gz we retrieved 1 560 items in Wikidata**.
+The relatively small quantity of items detached could also be related to the poor performance of the public API for large query volumns.

-### Harvest author-information in ORCID
+### 3. Harvest author-information in ORCID

-The script ORCID-author-infos-harvesting.py we harvest basic informations  as name and affiliation from ORCID_year_summaries.tar.gz archive.
+In order to match the publications-items in Wikidata with their author-items we prepare a set of basic information containing ORCID, name and current affiliation.
+The script ORCID-author-infos-harvesting.py harvests the basic informations from ORCID_year_summaries.tar.gz archive.

      ./analysis/ORCID-author-infos-harvesting.py ORCID_2019_summaries.tar.gz ORCID-author-infos.csv

-..this delivers:
+..this delivers something like:

 | orcid | given_name | family_name | affiliation | affiliation_id | affiliation_id_source | start_date_year|
 |----|:---:|:----:|:----:|:----:|:----:|----:|